Riven Build Guide by LimitlessHavoc

 Cooldown Reduction - AD and CDR are Riven's favourite stats and if you aren't building them then you're doing something wrong.
 CDR boosts Riven's damage potential, mobility and survivability, lower cooldowns let you use your abilities more often which means you can deal more damage, shield more and are more mobile.

 Armour Penetration - As Riven you'll be building so much AD that eventually people will start building armour to counteract that.
-Building armour pen helps negate some of the effectiveness of that armour and even if they don't build armour lowering base armour gives more damage than building AD.
+Building armour pen helps negate some of the effectiveness of that armour and even if they don't build armour lowering base armour gives more damage than building AD after a certain point.

 The Core Build:|